Call us now:

 Declaration and local taxation

-A French company in Thailand is subject to corporate income tax at a rate of 20% under Article 65 of the Thai Revenue Code.
-It must register with the Revenue Department within 60 days of commencing commercial activity (Article 3) and keep accounts in Thai in accordance with Article 69.
-Financial statements must be certified by a certified accountant and filed annually with the DBD.
+A French company in Thailand faces a 20% corporate income tax rate under Article 65 of the Thai Revenue Code.
+It must register with the Revenue Department within 60 days of starting commercial activity (Article 3).
+The company must keep accounts in Thai as per Article 69.
+Certified accountants must verify financial statements, and the company must file them annually with the DBD.

 Protection offered by the Franco-Thai tax treaty

-The Franco-Thai tax treaty, signed in 1974 and entered into force in 1975, provides for several mechanisms to avoid double taxation.
-Article 23 allows French companies to benefit from a tax credit in France equivalent to the tax paid in Thailand.
-Article 24 prohibits any tax discrimination against French companies established in Thailand.
+The Franco-Thai tax treaty, signed in 1974 and effective from 1975, provides mechanisms to avoid double taxation.
+French companies allows by Article 23 to receive a tax credit in France for taxes paid in Thailand.
+Article 24 prohibits tax discrimination against French companies established in Thailand.

-Article 25 also provides for an amicable procedure to resolve disputes relating to the interpretation of the agreement.
-A French company in Thailand that is registered for tax purposes must therefore accurately document the income concerned and keep withholding certificates to justify its tax credit entitlements.
-A French company in Thailand must retain Thai withholding certificates (PND 54, PND 1, etc.) to claim its tax credit rights.
-A preliminary analysis of the classification of income and the right to exemption, in accordance with Articles 7 (industrial and commercial profits) and 10 to 12 (passive income), is strongly recommended.
-The agreement, in particular Articles 23 (tax credit) and 24 (non-discrimination), provides for mechanisms to eliminate double taxation.
-A French company in Thailand – a registered institution – can thus obtain a tax credit or exemption on locally taxed income.
+Article 25 outlines an amicable procedure to resolve disputes regarding the interpretation of the agreement.
+A French company in Thailand, registered for tax purposes, must document its income accurately and retain withholding certificates to support its tax credit claims.
+The company must keep Thai withholding certificates (PND 54, PND 1, etc.) to claim tax credits.
+A preliminary analysis of income classification and exemption rights, based on Articles 7 (industrial and commercial profits) and 10 to 12 (passive income), is highly recommended.
+The treaty’s provisions, particularly Articles 23 (tax credit) and 24 (non-discrimination), allow a French company in Thailand to claim a tax credit or exemption on locally taxed income.

 Get expert legal guidance.